cairo-book/cairo-book/src/ch11-09-loops-and-idiomatic-looping.md

 In Cairo, the `loop` keyword is used to assign a specific code block to run indefinitely until a predefined condition is satisfied.
 We use the keyword `break` to explicitly end the loop.

-We also utilized Sierra to analyze the similarities between recursion and `loop` keyword.

 In this chapter, we will uncover the following topics about `loop` keyword:

 1. How `loop` compiles down to recursion by looking at Sierra and gas usage.
 2. Possible ownership issues that might come across when using `loop`.

 ## Comparing Loop and Recursion